ADVANCED CLINICAL FUNCTIONAL NEUROANATOMY

 The big answer is the same; The Brain!
 But to actually understand what the root problem is and to address it, you have to specifically be able to identify exactly what specific areas are dysfunctional and how to assess and restore function in those areas.
 To do all of that you really have to have advanced understanding of functional neuroanatomy.
 With that focus I have spent the last 2 years creating this course.
 I believe this is the most advanced functional clinical neuroanatomy program ever developed!
-Join my for this 4 module class to truly take your knowledge to the next level.
+Join me for this 5 module class to truly take your knowledge to the next level.

-See below for date and module details
+See below for module details

 The focus on timing, coordination and synchronization of networks is where the primary focus of functional connectivity research and treatment is going.
 All mental health, education and most physical health issues are being shown to be all a result of abnormal functional connectivity that primarily starts during development.
 There has been an increased focus on Functional Connectivity and its relationship to hemispheric integration, recent research publications and mainstream books have had huge success focusing on lack of hemisphere integration and brain asymmetry as a root cause of most mental health issues.
 Therefore, to provide the most advanced treatments a Neurotherapy provider must have the most complete understanding of the anatomy and function of the brain and how to functionally measure and treat each area.